voder-ai/eslint-plugin-traceability/docs/rules/require-branch-annotation.md

 ## Rule Details

 This rule checks for JSDoc or inline comments associated with significant code branches and ensures both `@story` and `@req` annotations are present.
-For most branch types, the rule expects these annotations in comments immediately preceding the branch node.
-For `CatchClause` nodes, the rule is more flexible and also accepts annotations placed as the first comment-only lines inside the catch block body, to stay compatible with formatters such as Prettier that may move `catch` comments into the block.
+By default it expects annotations in comments immediately preceding the branch node (`annotationPlacement: "before"`), but when configured with `annotationPlacement: "inside"` it instead looks for annotations as the first comment-only lines inside each branch block (if/else, loops, try/catch, and switch cases).

 ### Catch clause annotation positions